 Construction sites use AI to monitor workers' PPE adherence, reducing the likelihood of workplace injuries and improving safety standards.

 AI-based computer vision systems track inventory, detect damage, and ensure efficient routing of shipments.
-These systems enhance the accuracy of logistics operations, reducing delays and improving customer satisfaction.

 A warehouse uses AI-powered computer vision to detect damaged goods on a conveyor belt.
 This ensures only intact products are shipped, reducing returns and customer complaints.